AdrianVarnier/override/level06/walkthrough.md

 -> Enter Serial: whatisserial
 ```

 Decompiling with Hex-Rays on https://dogbolt.org/ shows that the correct serial number is obtained through a series of calculations.
-It depends on the login you suggest, but the idea is that you can put whatever you want as login, then apply the algorithm and retrieve the correct serial number as a result.
+It depends on the login you suggest, but the idea is that you can put whatever you want as login, then apply the algorithm and retrieve its corresponding serial number as a result.

 So the only thing we had to do was copypasting the algorithm from the source code, feed it the login of our choice (`avarnier`), and we got this serial number: `6234492`.